ANIKET010pixel/Supply-Chain-Management/README.md

 # 🛠️ Supply Chain Management

 This repository contains an in-depth analysis of supply chain operations, focusing on order processing, shipping performance, customer insights, and profitability.
-The project leverages **Power BI** for data visualization and **SQL** for data analysis to uncover key trends and business insights.
+The project leverages **Tableau/Power BI** for data visualization and **SQL** for data analysis to uncover key trends and business insights.

 ## 📚 Introduction
 Supply chain management is crucial for optimizing logistics, reducing delivery delays, and improving customer satisfaction.
 This project provides a comprehensive dashboard that analyzes order trends, shipping performance, customer segments, and profit margins.